Why is Next.js my ultimate choice over Gatsby, Gridsome, and Nuxt?

 My first web development experience started with PHP and MySQL and transformed into .NET during university studies.
 I really liked the type safety, MVC model, and debugging possibilities.
 Thatʼs right, no more echos, “Iʼm here.”
 I kept working with .NET during my development and consulting jobs but slowly transferred into JavaScript with early versions of Angular.

 About two years ago, I almost fully converted to Jamstack.
 I chose to get familiar with Vue.js as it felt like the most friendly among JavaScript frameworks.
 I built my personal site using Nuxt.js, a static site generator that is now called the intuitive Vue.js framework.
 When I finished it, my colleagues at DevRel were just releasing the first version of a source plugin for Gatsby, an SSG or web framework for React.
-So I used it for the next project, which was Kentico Advantage, a simple site supporting web agencies.
+So I used it for the next project, a simple site supporting web agencies.
 That was my first experience with React, and I hated it.
 It was so complicated to do just tiny bits of functionality.

 The next project was my own wedding site.
 I gave Gatsby and React another chance only to end up with Gridsome two days later.
 At that time, Gridsome was just gaining popularity and I was stumbling upon it everywhere.
 I was able to get the base site up and running in three hours.
 I was amazed.
 More points for Vue.js.